Why we don’t take our own career advice

 Kerns suggests searching LinkedIn and other industry-specific sources to help identify and start reaching out to those in your field that are in a position you aspire to.
 “I don’t think there’s much to lose in seeking a mentor, or at least opening up the conversation,” he says.

-McDermott, meanwhile, recommends seeking out those first few freelance gigs and trying it out part-time to help determine whether it’s a viable career option.
+McDerment, meanwhile, recommends seeking out those first few freelance gigs and trying it out part-time to help determine whether it’s a viable career option.

 “It’s not a zero to one kind of thing,” he says.
 “You can take a little step and build up to it, which can help with the fear, uncertainty, and doubt.”